Articles

 What is the abs() function in Python?

-The abs() function in Python is a built-in utility that allows you to quickly compute the absolute value of a number, whether it’s an integer, float, or even a complex number.
+The abs() function in Python is a built-in utility that allows you to quickly compute the absolute value of a number, whether it’s an integer, a float, or even a complex number.
 It’s essential when you need to focus on the magnitude of a number, regardless of its sign, ensuring consistent behavior in operations like comparisons, sorting, or algorithms that require positive values.

 abs(number)